walsanie/RST-based_summarisation/README.md

 Some of the axioms proposed by Marcu have not been implemented though.

 The software has not been tested exhaustively.
-Moreover, it has not been documented in great details.
+It has not been documented in great details as well.

 The software is distributed under the GPL license.